KristallWang/Transgender-lost-years/0002/WaitForTranslate/Voice-psu.md

 2. Voice Rating by Judges
-At the end of the study, four judges (two first-year speech-language pathology graduate students and two non-trained volunteers) were asked to rate audio recordings of both reading and conversation for each participant’s voice, pre- and post- voice therapy.
+At the end of the study, four judges (two first-year speech-language pathology graduate students and two non-trained volunteers) were asked to rate audio recordings of both reading and conversation for each participant’s voice, pre- and post- voice therapy. <br>
 Figures 12-15 show the voice ratings given by the four judges pre- and post- voice therapy.
-Judge #1 and #2 were first-year speech-language pathology graduate students and judge #3 and #4 were random volunteers.
+Judge #1 and #2 were first-year speech-language pathology graduate students and judge #3 and #4 were random volunteers. <br>
-Figure 12: Judge #1 - Voice Ratings Preand
+Figure 12: Judge #1 - Voice Ratings Preand <br>
-Post- Voice Therapy
+Post- Voice Therapy <br>
 2
 5
 2